xriss/djon/readme.md

 	':' || '='

-Any trailing WHITESPACE at the end will be trimmed for human legibility.
+Any trailing WHITESPACE at the end will be trimmed so a naked key will neither start nor end with whitespace.

 ---

+Some notes about how to parse and stringify data that is more to do with the internal representation of the data once parsed than the act of parsing.
+Obviously you can stringify to any valid DJON file but we have preferences on the best way of doing it.

 Numbers